-- (ii) a list of the courts to which the applicant has been admitted to practice, the dates of admission, and the applicant's bar identification number(s); - (iii) a statement that the applicant is in good standing and eligible to practice in those courts, if applicable; - (iv) a statement that the applicant is not currently suspended or disbarred in any jurisdiction, if applicable; - (v) a statement describing the nature and status of any past or pending disciplinary matters involving the applicant; - (vi) an affirmation that the applicant has read the District Court Local Rules and these Rules; - (vii) a statement that the applicant has registered to use the CM/ECF System in this District or in another district with comparable CM/ECF training, or a statement that the applicant will complete CM/ECF training and be registered within 28 days of the Court granting pro hac vice admission, and that the movant will effectuate electronic filings until the applicant is so registered; - (viii) a statement designating the movant as the applicant's agent for service of process and this Court as the forum for the resolution of any dispute arising from the applicant's pro hac vice admission; and - (ix) a statement that the applicant understands his or her obligation to file a notice with the Clerk if any fact underlying the foregoing statements changes during the pendency of the case (e.g., if the applicant is suspended or disbarred in any jurisdiction), within 14 days of such changes in circumstances. - (C) Fee.
+- (vii) a statement that the applicant has registered to use the CM/ECF System in this District or in another district with comparable CM/ECF training, or a statement that the applicant will complete CM/ECF training and be registered within 28 days of the Court granting pro hac vice admission, and that the movant will effectuate electronic filings until the applicant is so registered; - (viii) a statement designating the movant as the applicant's agent for service of process and this Court as the forum for the resolution of any dispute arising from the applicant's pro hac vice admission; and - (ix) a statement that the applicant understands his or her obligation to file a notice with the Clerk if any fact underlying the foregoing statements changes during the pendency of the case (e.g., if the applicant is suspended or disbarred in any jurisdiction), within 14 days of such changes in circumstances. - (C) Fee.
 The current rate established for the pro hac vice admission fee must be paid to "U.S. Bankruptcy Court" and must accompany the motion.
-The fee is nonrefundable.
+The fee is non-refundable.
 The Clerk will waive the admission fee for admission of federal government counsel.
 See also Vt.
 LBR 5081-1. - (2) Revocation.
 The Court may revoke pro hac vice admission for good cause at any time and without a hearing, including for an attorney's failure to disclose a material change to the affirmations made in support of the attorney's application for admission pro hac vice. - (3) Local Counsel.
 Unless excused by the Court for good cause, an attorney admitted pro hac vice must remain at all times associated in the action with a member of the Bar of this Court ("local counsel") upon whom all process, notices, and other papers must be served, who must sign all filings, and whose attendance is required at all hearings.
 (An attorney may be local counsel without having an office or residence in Vermont.) - (4) Filing Documents Prior to Entry of Order Granting Pro Hac Vice Admission.
-An attorney who is not admitted may file documents once the pro hac vice application is filed (and prior to entry of the order granting pro hac vice admission), but the time period for the opposing party to file the responsive pleading does not commence until local counsel files a notice of appearance.

-- (5) Pro Hac Vice Admission for State Government Counsel.
+An attorney who is not admitted may file documents once the pro hac vice application is filed (and prior to entry of the order granting pro hac vice admission), but the time period for the opposing party to file the responsive pleading does not commence until local counsel files a notice of appearance. - (5) Pro Hac Vice Admission for State Government Counsel.
 A state government attorney who desires to appear in a case or proceeding pending before this Court may apply for admission under this Rule. - (6) Waiver.
-An attorney need not be admitted pro hac vice to file either a motion for relief from stay under § 362 or a proof of claim.
-However, unless waived by the Court, pro hac vice admission is required if litigation is necessary to adjudicate a motion for relief from stay or to determine the allowance of a proof of claim.
+An attorney need not be admitted pro hac vice to file either a motion for relief from stay under § 362, a proof of claim, or a motion to redact a proof of claim.
+However, unless waived by the Court, pro hac vice admission is required if litigation is necessary to adjudicate any of these matters.